 03-03 Observation of various PSI examination types.
 Estimate: 40 hours.
 Note, some of these observations may take place at vendor facilities, for such things as reactor vessel PSI or steam generator tube PSI.
 As such, additional hours will need to be allotted for travel.

-03-04 Verification of PSI performance Estimate 80 hours.
+03-04 Verification of PSI performance Estimate: 80 hours.

 03-05 Assessment of effectiveness of licensee processes should be performed concurrent with other observations in this procedure.
 Beyond this effort, estimate: 24 hours.